Your Tax Dollars, Your Choice

 Julia and Darrell DeMoss

-Jon Jay and Margaret DeTemple
+Dr. Jon Jay DeTemple and Margaret DeTemple

-Steve and Jordan Dittman
+Steve and Jordan Dittmann

 Sara Doelger